Sraleik/sorci/pages/tutorial/create-a-command.md

 // The course should not be full export const subscribeToCourse = async (payload: SubscribeToCoursePayload) => {
   const query = {
-    // For simplicity we will assume their is no "course-deleted", "student-deleted", "course-unsubscribed"
+    // For simplicity, we will assume that there are no events for "course-deleted", "student-deleted", or "course-unsubscribed"
     types: [
       "course-created",
       "course-subscribed",